Fourth Geneva Convention

 (Note: On 23 October 2019 Vladimir Putin revoked Russia's agreement to Protocol I.)

-The Fourth Geneva Convention only concerns protected civilians in occupied territory rather than the effects of hostilities, such as the strategic bombing during World War II.
+Geneva Convention IV only concerns protected civilians in occupied territory rather than the effects of hostilities, such as the strategic bombing during World War II.
+Among its mass amount of provisions, GCIV explicitly prohibits the transfer of the population of an occupying power into the territory it occupies.

-The 1977 Additional Protocol 1 to the Geneva Conventions (AP-1) prohibits all intentional attacks on "the civilian population and civilian objects."
+The Additional Protocol I of 1977 to the 1949 Geneva Conventions (API) prohibits all intentional attacks on "the civilian population and civilian objects."
 (Note: Article 48) It also prohibits and defines "indiscriminate attacks" as "incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated."
 (Note: Article 51) This rule is referred to by scholars as the principle of proportionality.
 Until well after World War II ended in 1945, the norm of reciprocity provided a justification for conduct in armed conflict.

-In 1993, the United Nations Security Council adopted a report from the Secretary-General and a Commission of Experts which concluded that the Geneva Conventions had passed into the body of customary international humanitarian law, thus making them binding on non-signatories to the Conventions whenever they engage in armed conflicts.
+In 1993, the UN Security Council adopted a report from the Secretary-General and a Commission of Experts which concluded that the Geneva Conventions had passed into the body of customary international humanitarian law, thus making them binding on non-signatories to the Conventions whenever they engage in armed conflicts.